 Why do you think there aren’t so many people with natural hair in professional working environments?

-It's a personal thing.
-People think they'll look untidy, but I’ve never heard anyone say, "You can’t have that kind of hairstyle in this kind of job."
+It's a personal thing – people think they'll look untidy – but I’ve never heard anyone say "You can’t have that kind of hairstyle in that kind of job."
 The only limitation I’ve seen was when I was looking at a job at Legoland that said you couldn't have gel in your hair or dreadlocks, but that's not specific to black people.
-I think there are more white people with locks at my college than black people.
+I think there are more white people with locks at my uni than black people.

-Teju: I used to have huge, kinky twists and I went to a careers event, asked for advice, and the woman eyed my braids, raised her brows, and emphasized the importance of good presentation.
+Teju: I used to have huge, kinky twists and I went to a careers event, asked for advice and the woman eyed my braids, raised her brows and emphasised the importance of good presentation.
 To be fair, my hair was pretty messy, so I don’t think it was a racial thing.
-Now I have locks and my mom’s always nagging me to get a weave or go back to relaxing my hair so that I look more “normal,” which is a very odd, dangerous, and slightly sad word to use.
+Now I have locks and my mum’s always nagging me to get a weave or go back to relaxing my hair so that I look more “normal”, which is a very odd, dangerous and slightly sad word to use.

 According to her, in Nigeria, only crazy bush people rock locks.
 Also, I know that people do have stereotyped ideas associated with dreads.